 And here’s our own Status page, which is a perfect example of what you can accomplish:

-In this guide we’ll go through all the steps required for you to build your own uptime status page, just like the ones shown above.
+In this guide we’ll go through all of the steps required for you to build your own uptime status page, just like the one shown above.
 So let’s begin.

-You will need to add several uptime monitors into your account, so you can populate your uptime status page with.
+You will need to add several uptime monitors to your account, so you can populate your uptime status page with.